-CAS for Development
+CAS for Development and Production

 Public CAS for development

-We have setup a public CAS instance at domain scone-cas.cf
+We have set up a public CAS instance at domain scone-cas.cf

 for testing and development.
-This instance runs in pre-release mode,
+This public CASinstance runs in pre-release mode, i.e., do not use the public instance for production.

 Pulling CAS Image